Capstone2109/TenRen/README.md

 ## Introduction

-Robin Noob is a cryptocurrency trading simulation game that stores realtime and past-time data of cryptocurrency.
-It shows cached cryptocurrency news from Bings News Search API.
+Robin Noob is a cryptocurrency trading simulation game that stores real-time and past-time data of cryptocurrency prices.
+It also shows cached cryptocurrency news from Bings News Search API.
 You can train your trading skills by playing in our simulated modes without having to use real money.
-Responsive line charts are also implemented to visualize user progression for gain and loss based on user input (implemented via charts.js).
+Interactive line charts are also implemented to visualize user progress based on gain and loss of user asset portfolio.

 ## Technologies Used
 - [React](https://reactjs.org/)